 Saturday, September 16, 2017

-TMI Project is a non-profit organization offering transformative memoir and monologue writing workshops and performances designed to invite storytellers and audience members to explore new perspectives.
-Through true storytelling, TMI Project focuses the spotlight on stories told by people from marginalized populations, humanizing issues that are often overlooked by mainstream media.
+TMI Project focuses the spotlight on stories told by people from marginalized populations, humanizing issues that are often overlooked by mainstream media.
 Beginning on June 16, six participating writers began a series of 10 workshops, the first of which included an introduction to Historic Huguenot Street and a discussion of expectations for the overnight.
 Writers also participated in workshops with Mr. James both before and immediately following the experience to explore the significance and purpose of the overnight visit.